- Ranked priority lists with drag-to-reorder

 2. First launch (Gatekeeper)

 The app is unsigned.
-Right-click it and choose Open twice, or clear the quarantine flag from Terminal:
+On macOS 14 and earlier, right-click it and choose Open twice; on macOS 15 Sequoia, open System Settings → Privacy & Security → Open Anyway.
+Or clear the quarantine flag from Terminal:

 xattr -dr com.apple.quarantine /Applications/SoundLock.app